nom-tam-fits/nom-tam-fits/src/site/markdown/header.md

 # FITS header keywords

-There many many sources of FITS keywords, many organisations (or groups of organisations) defined their own sets of keywords.
+There many, many sources of FITS keywords.
+Many organisations (or groups of organisations) have defined their own sets of keywords.
 This results in many different dictionaries with partly overlapping definitions.
 To help the "normal" user of FITS files with these, we have started to collect the standards and will try to include them in this library to ease finding of the "right" keyword.

-These dictionaries are organized in a hierarchical form, that means every dictionary extends the list of keywords of another dictionary.
+These dictionaries are organized in a hierarchical form.
+Every dictionary other than the root extends the list of keywords of another dictionary.
-The root of this tree of dictionaries is the dictionary used in the FITS standard itself.
-Below that is a dictionary that with entries from different libraries that used the same keywords.
-These are collected in a dictionary with commonly used keywords.
+The root of this tree is the dictionary used in the FITS standard itself.
+Below that is a dictionary with entries from different libraries that use the same keywords.
+These are collected in a dictionary of commonly used keywords.

 These enumerations of keywords (dictionaries) can be found in and under the package [nom.tam.fits.header](./apidocs/nom/tam/fits/header/package-summary.html "nom.tam.fits.header").
 The standard and commonly used keywords can be found there.
 Commonly used keywords are sorted in separate enumerations by theme.